-The Viking's conquered and spread their influence through most of the continent of Europe.
-The Viking's were able to use their superior seamanship and military might to take over large tracks of Europe, many Viking leaders created a massive fortune for themselves and their followers.
-Viking leader's were flexible in their approach to new challenges and given their spartan existence they were quick to adapt to the tactics and desires of the rival groups and people's they encountered.
+The Vikings conquered and spread their influence through most of the continent of Europe.
+The Vikings were able to use their superior seamanship and military might to take over large tracks of Europe, many Viking leaders created a massive fortune for themselves and their followers.
+Viking leaders were flexible in their approach to new challenges and given their spartan existence they were quick to adapt to the tactics and desires of the rival groups and people that they encountered.

-The Viking's were able to assimilate into the cultures they met, for example within three generations of meeting some Slavic villagers the Swedish Vikings had children sporting Slavic names and dressed very much in a mixture of their dual heritage.
-Part of the Viking's success was due to the weapon's, armour and transportation they used.
+The Vikings were able to assimilate into the cultures they met, for example within three generations of meeting some Slavic villagers the Swedish Vikings had children sporting Slavic names and dressed very much in a mixture of their dual heritage.
+Part of the Vikings success was due to the weapons, armour and the various modes of transportation that they once used.

-The Viking's owed a lot of military success due to the design of their dragon boats or Viking long ships.
-The design of the bow and stern allowed the vessel to cut through the most treacherous of Sea conditions.
+The Vikings owed much of their military success due to the design of their dragon boats/ long ships.
+The design of the bow and stern allowed the vessel to cut through the most treacherous conditions of the sea.
 The shape of the ship allowed the ship to cut through the waves with very little water resistance and the width of the boat kept the craft very buoyant.
 The Viking long ships had to endure freezing winter waters of Scandinavia and the heat of the Mediterranean sun.

 The Viking ship builders crafted their ships to withstand the extreme elements and their attention to detail made sure a lot of Viking raiders came back to their loved ones alive.
-Of course some vessels were lost to the Sea, this was more down to poor luck or freak weather conditions than the design.
-When the Dutch reclaimed a lot of their land for farming from the North Sea they found a few Viking long ships in the reclaimed mud and silt.
+Of course some vessels were lost to the sea, this was more down to poor luck or freak weather conditions than the design.
+When the Dutch reclaimed much of their land for farming from the North Sea, they found a few Viking Age long ships and cargo vessels amongst the reclaimed mud and silt.

 - Rus Vikings- trade and conflict